Emergence of bacterial glass: Appendix A: Materials and Methods

-\textbf{Observation of bacteria.} The assembled EMPS device was placed on the stage of an inverted optical microscope (Leica DMi8), equipped with a 63x (NA=1.30) oil immersion objective and operated by the software Leica LasX.
+The assembled EMPS device was placed on the stage of an inverted optical microscope (Leica DMi8), equipped with a 63x (NA=1.30) oil immersion objective and operated by the software Leica LasX.
 During the experiment, bacteria in the microfluidic wells were kept supplied with TB medium containing $0.02\unit{wt\%}$ of surfactant Tween-20, through the bilayer porous membrane of EMPS.
 This medium was infused from a syringe by a pump (NE-1000, New Era Pump Systems), at the flow rate of $60\unit{mL/h}$ for the first $5\unit{min}$ and $2\unit{mL/h}$ for the rest.
-As a result, bacteria grow and proliferate, leading to an increase of the area fraction $\phi$ in the observed well.
+As a result, bacteria grew and proliferated throughout each experiment.
 We monitored bacterial population in a well (diameter $71.2(5)\unit{\mu m}$) by phase-contrast microscopy, capturing images (pixel size $0.1724\unit{\mu m}$, optical resolution $0.258\unit{\mu m}$) by a charge-coupled device camera (DFC3000G, Leica).
-For the main experiment presented in this work, we repeated series of acquisition of 1000 images at an interval of $\approx 0.0263\unit{s}$, preceded by automatic focus adjustment (Leica adaptive focus control, single-shot mode).
+For the main experiment presented in this work, there were initially three cells in the observed well, but after roughly five hours, the number increased to $\approx 800$.
+We then started to repeat series of acquisition of 1000 images at an interval of $\approx 0.0263\unit{s}$, preceded by automatic focus adjustment (Leica adaptive focus control, single-shot mode).
 We further grouped the images into sets of 500 consecutive images and statistical analysis was carried out for each group.
+Bacteria continued growing and proliferating during this set of image acquisitions too, leading to an increase of the area fraction $\phi$ (\supfigref{S-fig:density}).
+Note that, because the timing of the transition varied a little among different samples, we used a single biological replicate for the main analysis presented in this paper.
 For the uninterrupted observation shown in \vidref{1}, phase-contrast images were acquired at a regular interval of $1\unit{s}$ with automatic focus adjustment (continuous mode).